jmfrancklab/jmfrancklab.github.io/_includes/welcome_citations.md

 In both biomolecules and synthetic materials,
     we know that these differently behaved "hydration waters" are key to determining interactions.
+The layer of water surrounding oil molecules
+    that drive the separation of water and oil are the simplest example of hydration water,
+    but the more general case,
+    especially for macromolecules that present a
+    surface with variable properties to the solvent, is far more interesting.

+## Our goal:

+Since comprehensive methods for mapping out
+    the structure of the hydration layer do not currently exist,
+    the acquisition of this information is crucial to the future development of the chemistry of macromolecules.
+The resulting insight will improve our ability
+    to design drugs and synthetic materials.
+In particular,
+    we specialize in magnetic resonance techniques
+    that communicate with both electron and nuclear spins to probe nanometer-scale structure and
+    dynamics.

+For example, proteins are the molecular motors
+    that drive all life,
+    and most drugs are designed to interact with proteins.
+It is increasingly clear that water molecules
+    at the surface of proteins control their structure and function;
+    while researchers have developed methods that
+    can study the structure of proteins,
+    there are no accessible methods to spatially map the hydration water.
+Similarly,
+    researchers have identified a direct link
+    between the behavior of hydration water
+    associated with synthetic materials and the
+    properties of those materials.
+We develop and apply magnetic-resonance-based
+    spectroscopic methods for routine, robust,
+    and accessible measurements of the properties
+    of these key hydration water molecules.

+## Why hydration water?
+While tools have been developed for
+    characterizing static structures,
+    we still need techniques that can study dynamic arrangements of molecules
+    and, most urgently,
+    the arrangement
+    of water molecules.

 ## General